Order topology: Ordinal space

 together with the natural order topology.
 These spaces are called ordinal spaces.
-(Note that in the usual set-theoretic construction of ordinal numbers we have λ = [0,λ) and λ + 1 = [0,λ]).
-Obviously, these spaces are mostly of interest when λ is an infinite ordinal; otherwise (for finite ordinals), the order topology is simply the discrete topology.
+(Note that in the usual set-theoretic construction of ordinal numbers we have λ = [0, λ) and λ + 1 = [0, λ]).
+Obviously, these spaces are mostly of interest when λ is an infinite ordinal; for finite ordinals, the order topology is simply the discrete topology.

 When λ = ω (the first infinite ordinal), the space [0,ω) is just N with the usual (still discrete) topology, while [0,ω] is the one-point compactification of N.